 It doesn’t happen very often, but sometimes reality exceeds expectation.
+It can Such was the case when Creating a Vintage Inspired Tree Topper.

 In creating a tree for my husband, inspired by his childhood, there was just one thing I was missing: a tree topper.